Improved Text Classification via Contrastive Adversarial Training: Introduction

 \section{Introduction}

-Adversarial training (AT) introduced in \cite{Goodfellow+ICLR-15} provides an effective means of regularization and improving model robustness against adversarial examples \cite{szegedy+2014} for computer vision (CV) tasks such as image classification.
+Adversarial training (AT) introduced in \citet{Goodfellow+ICLR-15} provides an effective means of regularization and improving model robustness against adversarial examples \cite{szegedy+2014} for computer vision (CV) tasks such as image classification.
 In AT of this form, a small, gradient-based perturbation is added to the original example, and a model is trained on both clean and perturbed examples.
-Due to the discrete nature of textual data, this method is not directly applicable to NLP tasks. \cite{Miyato+ICLR-17} extends this method to NLP and propose to apply perturbation to the word embeddings of an LSTM-based model \cite{Hochreiter-Schmidhuber-LSTM-97} on text classification tasks.
+Due to the discrete nature of textual data, this method is not directly applicable to NLP tasks. \citet{Miyato+ICLR-17} extend this method to NLP and propose to apply perturbation to the word embeddings of an LSTM-based model \cite{Hochreiter-Schmidhuber-LSTM-97} on text classification tasks.
 Since the word embeddings after perturbation do not map to new words in the vocabulary, the method is proposed exclusively as a means of regularization.

 In this work, we present \systemname, \underline{c}ontrastive \underline{a}dversarial \underline{t}raining for text classification.
-We build upon~\cite{Miyato+ICLR-17} to regularize the fine-tuning of Transformer-based \cite{Vaswani+17} encoders on text classification tasks.
+We build upon~\citet{Miyato+ICLR-17} to regularize the fine-tuning of Transformer-based \cite{Vaswani+17} encoders on text classification tasks.
+Instead of applying perturbation to word embeddings, we make a small change and apply it to the word embedding matrix of Transformer encoders and observe slightly better result in our experiments.
 Additionally, we encourage the model to learn noise-invariant representations by introducing a contrastive objective \cite{Oord+19} that pushes clean examples and their corresponding perturbed examples close to each other in the representation space, while pushing apart examples not from the same pair.
 We evaluate our method on a range of natural language understanding tasks including the standard GLUE \cite{Wang+GLUE-ICLR-19} benchmark as well as three intent classification tasks for dialog systems.
-On GLUE tasks, we compare our fine-tuning method against strong baselines of fine-tuning \BERTL \cite{Devlin+18} and \RoBERTaL \cite{Liu+19} on clean examples with the cross-entropy loss.
-Our method outperforms \BERTL by $1.7\%$ on average and \RoBERTaL by $1.3\%$.
-On intent classification tasks, our fine-tuned \RoBERTaL outperforms \RoBERTaL baseline by $1\%$ on the full test sets and $2\%$ on the difficult test sets.
-We further perform sample efficiency tests, where we use only half of the training data (per intent) and achieve near identical accuracy compared to the baseline trained using full training data.